miklosme/papers/src/app/home.md

+# Daily Digest (September 27, 2024)

+Buckle up, AI enthusiasts!
+We've got a smorgasbord of cutting-edge research to dive into today.
+Let's start with a game-changer in the world of AI deliberation.

+Are you tired of your LLMs giving you a one-sided view?
+Well, say hello to [Plurals](https://papers.miklos.dev/2409.17213), a system that's shaking up the AI decision-making scene.
+This Python library creates a virtual roundtable of AI agents, each with its own persona, ready to duke it out in a battle of ideas.
+It's like hosting a debate club in your computer, but with less pizza and more processing power.

+Speaking of AI assistants, meet [AssistantX](https://papers.miklos.dev/2409.17655), the office robot that's about to make your coffee runs obsolete.
+This LLM-powered marvel uses a multi-agent architecture to navigate the physical world, understand your requests, and even collaborate with human coworkers.
+It's like having a super-smart intern who never needs sleep or a paycheck.

+But what happens when AI agents need to work together without being forced to play nice?
+Researchers are tackling this problem head-on with a [game-theoretic model](https://papers.miklos.dev/2409.17214) of teamwork.
+They're using multi-armed bandits (no, not the Vegas kind) to help agents learn effective strategies in complex, mixed-motive scenarios.
+It's like teaching robots the art of office politics, minus the water cooler gossip.

+Now, let's talk about trust.
+In high-stakes situations, we need AI that can [explain its decisions](https://papers.miklos.dev/2409.18052).
+Enter the world of Language-Endowed Intelligent Agents (LEIAs), a hybrid approach that combines the power of LLMs with the transparency of symbolic AI.
+It's like giving your AI a built-in translator for its own thoughts.

+But what about the physical world?
+Researchers are pushing the boundaries of [safe navigation for multi-robot systems](https://papers.miklos.dev/2409.17379), using fancy math (Exponential Control Barrier Functions, anyone?) to keep quadrotors from playing bumper cars in the sky.
+It's crucial work for keeping our future robot overlords from accidentally taking out the neighborhood.

+In the industrial world, LLMs are [making waves in automation control](https://papers.miklos.dev/2409.18009).
+Picture a factory where machines respond to natural language commands and adapt to unexpected events.
+It's like giving your production line a crash course in improv comedy.

+For those of you dreaming of robot teammates, the [HARMONIC framework](https://papers.miklos.dev/2409.18037) is music to your ears.
+It's bridging the gap between high-level AI reasoning and low-level robot control, creating machines that can explain their actions and work seamlessly with humans.
+It's one step closer to having a C-3PO of your very own.

+Last but not least, we're seeing breakthroughs in [AI communication for ad-hoc teams](https://papers.miklos.dev/2409.17348).
+Researchers are using LLMs to help AI agents develop a shared language that's actually understandable to humans.
+It's like creating a universal translator for the AI world, minus the Star Trek technobabble.

+That's all for now, folks!
+Keep your neural networks firing, and we'll catch you next time on the cutting edge of AI research!

 # Daily Digest (September 26, 2024)

 Hold onto your antennas, AI enthusiasts!
 We're diving into the cutting-edge world of wireless networks with a groundbreaking study that's about to shake up the way we think about radio resource management.